rebleo/programming4artists/README.md

 ___

 ##### Week 11 -- April 25
-TBD
-* Work on final projects
+* Workshop: Work on final projects
 ___

 ##### Week 12 -- May 2
 ###### Visiting Artist: [Allison Parrish](https://www.decontextualize.com/)
+* Workshop: Work on final projects
 ___

 ##### Week 13 -- May 9
-* Work on final projects
+* Workshop: Work on final projects

 ##### Week 14 -- May 16
-* Work on final projects
+* Workshop: Work on final projects

 ##### Week 15 -- May 23
 ###### FINAL CRITIQUE